akashr050/abstractive_summarizer/README.md

 ```
 9) In order to run the Q/A evaluation script have a look at https://github.com/allenai/bi-att-flow

+Note: For preprocessing we used the code in preprocessing_code folder.

+## Datasets
+To train the summarizer, we used the signal media dataset.
+This dataset can be found at http://research.signalmedia.co/newsir16/signal-dataset.html
+To test the summarizer, we used the SQUAD dataset.
+This dataset can be found at https://rajpurkar.github.io/SQuAD-explorer/

 ## Authors
 Akash Rastogi, Bhavika Jalli Reddy, Vidya Mansur, Daniel D'souza